colinmeinke/universal-js/README.md

 can be split by component too.

-I like to allow theming, giving each presentational component a `core.css` file and then overriding those styles with a `${theme-name}-theme.css` file.
+I like to allow theming, giving each presentational component a `base.css` file and then overriding those styles with a `${theme-name}-theme.css` file.

-`core.css` typically contains base layout rules and a very simple grayscale color palette.
+`base.css` typically contains base layout rules and a very simple grayscale color palette.

 ### ES2015+